eggburg/ispg_conference_videos_download/README.md

-# Download ISPG conference videos to current folder
+# Download ISPG conference videos to the current folder

 ### 1. Extract all the video youtube links from the web page to a text file
 ./gen_info.py "./lobby_day2.html" "xxxx@xxx.edu" "my_password" > day2_yt_links.txt